gbif/hp-living-norway/_posts/LNWorkshopExample_TOV-E.md

     ## METADATA
     ##
     ## Title: TOV-E Bird monitoring sampling data
-    ## Creators: John Atle Kålås (Norwegian Institute for Nature Research), Ingar Jostein Øien (Norsk Ornitologisk Forening), Bård Stokke (Norsk institutt for naturforskning), Roald Vang (Norwegian Institute for Nature Research)
+    ## Creators: John Atle Kålås (Norwegian Institute for Nature Research), Ingar Jostein Øien (Birdlife Norway), Bård Stokke (Norsk institutt for naturforskning), Roald Vang (Norwegian Institute for Nature Research)
     ## Abstract: Data from the project "Extensive monitoring of breeding birds (TOV-E)" from 2006 up until today.
-The project is carried out in cooperation between NOF BirdLife Norway, Norwegian Institute for Nature Research (NINA) and the Norwegian Environment Agency, and is the most important project for monitoring population trends for Norwegian bird species on land.
+The project is carried out in cooperation between BirdLife Norway, Norwegian Institute for Nature Research (NINA) and the Norwegian Environment Agency, and is the most important project for monitoring population trends for Norwegian bird species on land.
     ##
     ##
     ## CORE TABLE